awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

-## Example: Allowing a specific instance to view resources in other AWS services<a name="iam-example-source-instance"></a>
+## Example: Allow a specific instance to view resources in other AWS services<a name="iam-example-source-instance"></a>

 The following is an example of a policy that you might attach to an IAM role\.
 The policy allows an instance to view resources in various AWS services\.
 It uses the `ec2:SourceInstanceARN` condition key to specify that the instance from which the request is made must be instance `i-093452212644b0dd6`\.
 If the same IAM role is associated with another instance, the other instance cannot perform any of these actions\.